Angelman syndrome is a genetic condition that is present at birth (congenital).

 Angelman syndrome was once known as ‘happy puppet syndrome’ because of the child’s sunny outlook and jerky movements.
 It is now called Angelman syndrome after Harry Angelman, the doctor who first investigated the symptoms in 1965.

-Most diagnoses are made between the ages of three and seven years of age.
-Estimates vary, but Angelman syndrome is thought to affect one child in every 10,000 to 25,000.
+Most diagnoses are made between the ages of two and five years of age.
+Estimates vary, but Angelman syndrome is thought to affect one child in every 10,000 to 20,000.

 Symptoms of Angelman syndrome

 Characteristic symptoms of Angelman syndrome that are usually present include:

 - delayed motor development, such as delay in sitting, crawling and walking